Mighty Hispanic Leaders

 She was a regular at school board and community meetings, so when she came to a Georgetown Health Foundation meeting about the needs of the southeast Georgetown area, she brought her insider knowledge.

-Mary started an organization that would address those needs, along with Norma Perales, another longtime community advocate.
-The Southeast Georgetown Community Council (SEGCC).
-The group worked on community priorities such as forming the Affordable Housing Coalition to address rising rental costs and property taxes that made it hard for residents to stay in their neighborhoods.
+Mary joined with Norma Perales, another longtime community advocate, to start an organization that would address those needs.
+The Southeast Georgetown Community Council (SEGCC) worked on community priorities such as forming the Affordable Housing Coalition to address rising rental costs and property taxes that made it hard for residents to stay in their neighborhoods.
+Norma continues to provide much-needed translation and consultation services to the Hispanic community with her Servicios Bilingues.

 SEGCC’s Norma Perales, Mary Calixtro, and staffer Cinthia Medina; photo courtesy of the Williamson County Sun